 Each area of China had its own bonsai style, specializing in a certain species of tree, certain training techniques, and certain types of design.
 There is a deep Chinese philosophy behind each bonsai tree and landscape scene.
 It is more about revealing an untold story and discovering the mysteries of nature.

 Penjing is about chaos and creativity that is not trying to obey rules and reach perfection.
-Its main goal is to create a beautiful journey that reflects different aspect of life and nature.
+Its main goal is to create a beautiful journey that reflects different aspects of life and nature.

-The beautiful picture of Chinese bonsai, that you see here, is one of the amazing art works of Robert Steven, a bonsai artist from Indonesia.
+The beautiful picture of Chinese bonsai, that you see here, is one of the amazing artworks of Robert Steven, a bonsai artist from Indonesia.

 Chinese Bonsai Types

 Penjing is not only about miniature trees in the container.
 It is the much wider concept of creating natural scenes using different elements of nature like rocks, stone, water, sand, and trees.

 Some of the compositions consist only of rocks representing mountains.
 It is not unusual for the Penjing landscape to have mostly rocks and very few trees or no trees at all.
 Chinese bonsai art is full of contrasts which create rhythm and dramatic tension resolving in a dynamic balance.